zowe/docs-site/docs/user-guide/address-security-requirements.md

 * [Assign security permissions of users](#assign-security-permissions-of-users)

-If your Zowe server-side installation includes the features listed in the following table, consult your security administrator to perform the associated security tasks:
+If your Zowe server-side installation includes the features listed in the following table, consult your security administrator to perform the associated security tasks after installation:

 | Feature of a Zowe server-side component                                                                                                         | Configuration Task                                                                                                                                                                                                                                                                                                                                                         |
 |-------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|